Oral lichen planus: A Mysterious Mouth Condition

 Erosive and Ulcerative Forms

-Most oral lichen planus cases turning malignant are often in the form of ulcers or erosions.
-The reason might be because these lesions make the oral mucosa more susceptible and exposed to carcinogens.
+Most cases of oral lichen planus that become malignant usually appear as ulcers or erosions.
+The reason might be because these lesions make the oral mucosa more vulnerable and exposed to carcinogens.

-So, if you notice that an ulcer persists for more than two weeks, don't hesitate to have it checked by your dentist.
+So, if you notice that an ulcer persists for more than two weeks, don't wait to have it checked by your dentist.

 Involvement of the Tongue